 As recommended for other biological treatments, all patients should be screened for latent tuberculosis (TB) infection prior to starting tocilizumab therapy.
 Patients with latent TB must be treated with standard anti-mycobacterial therapy before initiating treatment.
 Prescribers are reminded of the risk of false negative tuberculin skin and interferon-gamma TB blood test results, especially in patients who are severely ill or immunocompromised.

-Patients and parents/guardians of sJIA or pJIA patients should be advised to seek medical advice if signs/symptoms (e.g., persistent cough, wasting/weight loss, low grade fever) suggestive of a tuberculosis infection occur during or after therapy with this medicinal product.
+Patients, and parents/guardians of sJIA or pJIA patients should be advised to seek medical advice if signs/symptoms (e.g., persistent cough, wasting/weight loss, low grade fever) suggestive of a tuberculosis infection occur during or after therapy with this medicinal product.

 Viral reactivation